gregives/Twelvety/README.md

 The `append` paired shortcode will actually be replaced with a `template`.
 The `append` transform then uses [jsdom](https://github.com/jsdom/jsdom) to append the contents of the `template` to the given selector (in this case, `head`).

+The same problem exists for the `script` shortcode, however, this is not such a problem because it's very common to include JavaScript from the bottom of `body` anyway.

 ### Possible Workarounds

 Nunjucks' `block`s may be a solution to this problem but they would tie Twelvety to nunjucks which I'd rather avoid.
 Another option is replacing the `{% styles page.url %}` with a placeholder (for example, `<div data-styles="{{ page.url }}">`) which could then be exchanged for the styles using a transform, instead of a shortcode.